Pixocoin/Pixo-Cash/README.md

 # Pixo Cash (PIXOC)
 # DO NOT CONNECT TO THE NETWORK, AGAIN DO NOT CONNECT TO THE NETWORK
+# DO NOT CONNECT TO THE NETWORK, AGAIN DO NOT CONNECT TO THE NETWORK
 www.pixocash.org

 Pixo™ Cash is a decentralized pseudonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
 A derivative of bitcoin/litecoin.
 Scrypt hashing algorithms.